texanconner/UD-LogsAnalysis/README.md

 Once in the Vagrant directory, use the `vagrant up` command.
 Once the VM is up, next use the `vagrant ssh` command.

-The VM should be set up to work with the database now.
+The VM should be set up with any modules we will need, including the PostgreSQL.
+We are ready to work with the database now.

 Add the files from this repo to the vagrant folder.